Weighted estimates of commutators for $0<p<\infty$: Introduction

-For the weighted case, Alvarez et al \cite{ABKP} proved that the commutators $T_b$ of some linear operators with $b$ in $BMO$ are bounded on the weighted Lebesgue spaces $L^p_w$ with $ 1<p<\infty$ and $w \in A_p$, where $A_p$ denotes the class of Muckenhoupt weights \cite{Muck}.
+For the weighted case, Alvarez et al \cite{ABKP} proved that the commutators $T_b$ of some linear operators $T$ with $b$ in $BMO$ are bounded on the weighted Lebesgue spaces $L^p_w$ with $ 1<p<\infty$ and $w \in A_p$, where $A_p$ denotes the class of Muckenhoupt weights \cite{Muck}.
 Similar to the unweighted case, $T_b$ may not be bounded from the weighted Hardy space $H^1_w$ into the weighted Lebesgue space $L^1_w$ when $b\in BMO$ and $w$ is a Muckenhoupt weight.
 Recently, Liang et al \cite{LKY} found out a subspace of $BMO$ such that, when $b$ belongs to this subspace, $T_b$ is bounded from $H^1_w$ to $L^1_w$ for $w \in A_{1+\delta/n}$, where $T$ is a $\delta$-Calder\'{o}n-Zygmund operator.

-In general, for Muckenhoupt class, the $BMO$ commutators of classical operators do not have the same weighted endpoint estimates from $H^p_w$ into $L^p_w$ as the associated classical operators.
-Naturally, we ask whether or not there exists other classes of weights such that, for these weights, the $BMO$ commutators have the weighted endpoint estimates from $H^p_w$ into $L^p_w$ and from $H^p_w$ into itself, like some classical singular integral operators such as Hilbert transform for $w \in A_1$.
+In general, for Muckenhoupt class, when $b\in BMO$, the commutator $T_b$ of a classical operator $T$ does not have the same endpoint estimate from $H^p_w$ into $L^p_w$ as $T$.
+Naturally, we ask whether there exists classes of weights such that, for these weights, when $b\in BMO$, the commutator $T_b$ has the same endpoint estimate from $H^p_w$ into $L^p_w$ and from $H^p_w$ into itself, as their associated operator $T$ .

 At the same time, only for part $p $ in $(0,1]$, the $BMO$ commutators have the endpoint estimates from a subspace of $H^p$ to $L^p$ or the weighted endpoint estimates from a subspace of $H_w^p$ to $L_w^p$ for a $w$ in $A_1$.
-Naturally, we ask whether or not there exists some endpoint estimates (or weighted endpoint estimates) of $BMO$ commutators for all $p$ in $(0,1]$.
+Naturally, we ask whether there exists some endpoint estimates (or weighted endpoint estimates) of $BMO$ commutators for all $p$ in $(0,1]$.

-There are many classical operators, especially some maximal operators, such as Carleson maximal operator, et al, whose commutator estimates are still unknown, although the $L^p$ and $L^p_w$ estimates with $1<p<\infty$ of the commutators of the classical singular integral operators were extended to the commutators of many other operators, see \cite{SeTo, ABKP, GHST, CD}.
-Naturally, we ask whether or not there exists some estimates (or weighted estimates) of the commutators of these operators.
+Although the $L^p$ (or $L^p_w$) estimate with $1<p<\infty$ of the $BMO$ commutator of the classical singular integral operators were extended to the commutators of many other operators, see \cite{SeTo, ABKP, GHST, CD}, there are still many operators, especially some maximal operators, such as Carleson operator, et al, the $L^p$ estimate of their $BMO$ commutators are unknown.
+Naturally, we ask whether there exists estimates of these commutators.

 The purpose of the present paper is to give answers to the above questions.